 Pianist Daniel Epstein joins music director Michael Tietz in a performance of Brahms’ titanic Second Piano Concerto.
-Also on a the program is “Bridges,” a four-movement work by American composer Victoria Bond, and Mozart’s “Paris” Symphony.
+Also on a the program is “Bridges,” a five-movement work by American composer Victoria Bond, and Mozart’s “Paris” Symphony.
 Come join us Sunday, October 30 at 2 p.m.

 This Season’s Guest Artists

 A recipient of an Avery Fisher Career Grant, cellist Sophie Shao was the winner of top prizes at the Rostropovich and Tchaikovsky competitions.
 Sophie joins us this May in the Elgar concerto.

 Audrey Flores is a freelancing horn player in New York City.
 She attended the Juilliard School and the Mannes College of Music, and regularly plays on Broadway and with orchestras in the tri-state area.
 Audrey will be bringing a team of her friends and colleagues to perform the Schumann Konzertstuck in February, 2017.

 Pianist Daniel Epstein made his debut with the Philadelphia Orchestra under the baton of Eugene Ormandy.
 He has performed with many of America’s major orchestras, including the San Francisco Symphony, Dallas and Detroit Symphonies.
 He joins us for our October, 2016, concert performing the Brahms Second Piano Concerto.